Nagoya City University West Medical Center

 Nagoya City University West Medical Center (名古屋市立大学附属西部医療センター, Nagoya shiritsu daigaku fuzoku Seibu Iryō Sentā) is a general hospital located in Kita-ku, Nagoya, Japan, which is administered by the City of Nagoya.
 This hospital was established in May 2011, from the merger of two hospitals, Nagoya City Jouhoku Hospital and Nagoya City Jousai Hospital.

 Overview

-NAGOYA CITY UNIVERSITY WEST MEDICAL CENTER has 500 beds.
-Its building has 8 floors that is total to 42,590.53 m2 floor area.
+Nagoya City University West Medical Center has 500 beds.
+Its building has 8 floors with a total floor area of 42,590.53 m2.

 This hospital is putting a lot of resources into perinatal care, which is certified as Baby Friendly Hospital (BFH) by WHO and UNICEF.
 There are 36 beds in neonatal intensive care unit (NICU), which accepts neonates requiring intensive care from the north region of Nagoya city and its suburbs such as Kasugai city or Komaki city.

 In February 2013, Nagoya Proton Therapy Center, which is the first proton therapy facility in the three Tokai prefectures of Aichi, Gifu, and Mie, was opened.